glxxyxafonso/waka-thinkercad/README.md

-# waka-thinkercad
+# Wakatime - Tinkercad Integration
-Register your thinkercad hours on Wakatime/Hackatime!
+Register your tinkercad hours on Wakatime/Hackatime!